miker704/Strife/patches.md

     - Fixed an issue where search in the online friends tab changes from online - # count to All Friends - #count.
     - Added New Update Loading Screen.
     - Added New Update Loading Screen Container.
+    - Update Is ready Icon when clicked now goes to the upload loading screen instead of the normal loading screen.

 ## Backend Changes